tc39/notes/es7/2016-01/jan-26.md

 YK: it is ok to say, I am willing to advance it but not beyond 3 or 4, until this issue has been addressed.

-LH: Yes it has to be solved, it is rediculous for JS to have this.
+LHN: Yes it has to be solved, it is rediculous for JS to have this.
 Even if it means we take a performance hit.

 DH: Helps us hans booms, yous're our only hope.

 ... some process discussion...

-LH: slide ("where do we stand?
+LHN: slide ("where do we stand?
 3)

-LH: market place pressure, showing our seriousness is healthy.
+LHN: market place pressure, showing our seriousness is healthy.
 We are now at the point, were additional reviewers are important, which stage 2 is for.

 MM: let me rephrase, what we believe we are advancing is a proposal that includes removing the quantom garbage propagation